See how the American Express Green Card stacks up against the Chase Sapphire Preferred Card.

-If you’re able to put $4,000 on the new card in the first three months, then the initial offer on the Sapphire Preferred is a clear winner.
-If your spending is lower, you might consider the lower spending requirement on the Amex Green card.
+If you’re able to put $4,000 on the new card in the first three months, the initial offer on the Sapphire Preferred is a clear winner.
+If your spending is lower, you might consider the lower spending requirement on the Amex Green card – but you’ll also only get half the value.

 Like most Chase cards, the Sapphire Preferred is restricted by the Chase 5/24 rule, so if you’ve applied for five or more personal cards from any issuer in the past 24 months, you are unlikely to be approved for a new Sapphire Preferred card.
 In that case, the Amex Green card would have a huge edge for you.

 Redeeming Amex Membership Rewards vs. Chase Ultimate Rewards

 American Express and Chase have competing points programs with their Membership Rewards and Ultimate Rewards systems.
-Ultimate Rewards and Membership Rewards are widely considered to be two of the top types of points out there.
+Ultimate Rewards and Membership Rewards are widely considered to be two of the top systems of points out there.

 Both types of points currencies allow you to either use your points directly for travel or transfer to a variety of hotel and airline transfer partners.

 When redeeming your points for paid travel, Chase has a clear advantage.
 With the Sapphire Preferred, your points are worth 1.25 cents per point, and if you additionally have a Chase Sapphire Reserve card, you can combine your points for free and redeem for 1.5 cents per point.
 Chase also allows you to pay yourself back for purchases in certain categories at the same 1.25 or 1.5 cents per point value.

 With the American Express Green card, you can only use your points directly for travel at a rate of 1 cent per point on airfare or 0.7 cents for hotels, car rentals or cruises.
 The exception is if you also have The Business Platinum Card® from American Express, where you can pay for airfare at a rate of 1 cent per point but then get 35% of your points refunded to you (on up to 500,000 points per calendar year when booked through amextravel.com), making your points worth 1.54 cents per point.